mlanza/ai-literacy/201/12-cloning-yourself.md

 Unlike Doug’s literal clones, AI doesn’t actually replicate your intelligence.
 It doesn’t share your goals, retain your memory over time, or understand your values.
 But with the right input—well-structured specs, examples, tone guides—you *can* shape it to behave like a highly attentive, always-on version of yourself.
 Not a clone of your mind, but a clone of your methods.

+And the best part?
+You can do it all in a single chat window.

+This chapter is about learning to do just that—**right inside ChatGPT**.
+You’re not writing code, building an app, or deploying agents.
+You’re sitting in a conversation, managing tasks, handing off artifacts, and teaching the model how to think more like you with each turn.

+---

 ### From Piloting a Suit to Mentoring a Team

 Up to this point, we’ve talked about using AI like an Iron Man suit: powerful, amplifying, and under your control.
 You give the commands, and the suit responds.
 But now the metaphor is shifting.
 What if, instead of a suit you pilot, you were gaining actual teammates—moldable, trainable, eager-to-please teammates who can learn how to work the way *you* want them to?

 That’s what AI offers when you use it well.
 You’re not just piloting a tool.
 You’re cloning yourself.

+And that shift happens *within ChatGPT*.
+One message at a time.

+---

 ### Virtual Recruits: Eager, Pliable, and Complaint-Free

 These virtual teammates don’t come with egos or habits of their own.
 They don’t argue.
 They don’t forget your style preferences.
 They want to be shaped.
 They *want* to follow the playbook you hand them.

 If you think of AI as cheap labor that scales endlessly, you might miss the real opportunity: **not just more hands, but more *versions of you*.** Versions that are happy to be mentored, reviewed, and corrected.
 That improve over time as your specifications become more precise.
 And that don’t push back when you ask them to change.

+---

 ### Mentoring Is Specifying Is Training